mama-cailleach/python-portfolio/python-experiments/README.md

 ## Contents

-- **lua-scripts/**
-  Helper scripts for converting text/Excel data into Lua tables—great for automating data integration into game projects.

 - **krita-scripts/**
   Python plugins and helpers for automating tasks and effects in Krita, especially for card art and batch image editing.